A-level grades surge to record high after exams cancelled for second year

 This year, teachers in England submitted their decisions on pupils’ grades after drawing on a range of evidence, including mock exams, coursework and in-class assessments using questions by exam boards.

+Meanwhile, north-east England saw the lowest percentage (39.2%) awarded A or A* this year, up from 35.6% last year.

+Senior Tory MP Robert Halfon, chair of the Commons Education Committee, warned that grade inflation is “baked” into exam results due to the pandemic.

-Education Secretary Gavin Williamson has defended this year’s results amid concerns over grade inflation, as he called on people to celebrate young people’s success during a difficult year.
+But Education Secretary Gavin Williamson has defended this year’s results, as he called on people to celebrate young people’s success during a difficult year.

+He told ITV’s Good Morning Britain: “These grades are absolutely worth so much, they are the key for those youngsters to take that next step.”

+“But we do have to recognise that, as we come out of this pandemic, we will equally have to take steps and take a glide path back to a more normal state of affairs,” Mr Williamson added.

 Last summer, the fiasco around grading led to thousands of A-level students having their results downgraded from school estimates by a controversial algorithm before Ofqual announced a U-turn.